telerik/kendo-ui-core/docs-aspnet/html-helpers/data-management/grid/editing/custom.md

     ```
     {% endif %}

 1. Add a cshtml file within the `/Views/Shared/EditorTemplates` folder of your project and name it `GridForeignKey`.
-If such folder is not existent, add it manually.
+If this folder does not exist, add it manually.

 1. Set the content of the file to be a DropDownList: